 This would include everything from checking the dimensions of a product against its specifications sheet.

 The more detailed you make this list ahead of time, the easier it will be.
 Then, when it comes time to carry out checks on actual products you will be ready.

-This checklist helps everyone to know what they need to do.
+This quality control systems checklist helps everyone to know what they need to do.
 Having specific time frames in a place like these also allows you to see which areas need more attention and where staff members are falling short.

 If some team members consistently arrive after their scheduled check times or leave before ticking off completed tasks on their checklist, it may be worth finding out why they cannot get everything done during work hours!

 When implementing quality control systems into an existing business process with multiple employees who have different roles within that process, it’s essential to keep everyone accountable by providing them with objective metrics.

 Act-On Any Defects Found in Quality Control Systems